LagoVista/docs/Messaging/Parsing/ParsingFromHeader.md

 # Parsing from Headers

-If your message was sent via REST or HTTP, the headers that were sent with your message will be made available to the parsing algorithm.
+If your message was sent via REST (HTTP or HTTPS), the headers that were sent with your message will be made available to the parsing algorithm.

 To parse a value from a header:
 1. Add a field
 2. Select **Search Location** header
-3. Populate the field Header Name with the name of the header that contains the field you wish to extract
+3. Populate the field Header Name with the name of the header that contains the field you wish to extract or populate
 4. Add a [Storage Type](../TypeSystem/Index.md) to identify how this field should be stored